 Integrity |

-God expects us to live a godly life while we work (see 1 Peter 2:12, Galatians 5:19-22):
+God expects us to live a godly life while we work (1 Peter 2:12, Galatians 5:19-22) with:

-God is concerned about the persons we are and will become through our work and ministry. |
+Why?
+God cares about the persons we are and will become through our work, witness and service, whether or not we acknowledge Him. |

 Interdependence |